-Nayar counters the mash of these sonic influences conceptual approach to her art, a musical outlook that embraces change and the pleasure of lingering in intermittent states.
+Nayar furthers the mash of these sonic influences in conceptual approach to her art, a musical outlook that embraces change and the pleasure of lingering in intermittent states.
 For all its electroacoustic sculpting and dense synthesis, Our Hands Against the Dusk exudes exactly the type emotional holism that drove Nayar to look outside of traditional musical practices: “Music for me has always been about rendering the extremities of my emotional life and experiences—connecting to my innermost wounds and most burning ecstasies, and then connecting that to some greater human thread or forces,” she says.

 The pursuit of this otherworldly force inherently involves a breaking down of boundaries, borders, binaries.
 “Single stories or frameworks or tidy conclusions always feel really insufficient to me,” Nayar says.
 “I’m always interested in the seams, where a value system fails to represent or organize reality and breaks down.”
 In her music, the sonic representation of such a feeling comes from the opalescent blend of the physical and the ephemeral in her music: the tremble of her digitally affected guitar strings, the way the synthesizer swells on tracks such as “Marigolds & Tuslsi” and “A Burning Plain” resemble the unhurried sway of sea sponges and underwater anemone, the passage from one exuberant harmonic expanse to another found in each piece.

 The album’s lengthy closing tracks, “Aurobindo” and “No Future,” stretch this multifaced exploration out like putty, relishing in the slow, steady churn from digital-guitar ecstasy to a cold, trebly synthesizer sheen, from lush string lilts to popcorn-like electronic glitches to the sound of a piano elegy reverberating against tin walls.
-Nayar Recalls the specific influence of Brian Eno’s electronic realization of Pachelbel’s “Canon in D,” where the former composer expands the metronomic droll of the original piece through time warps and tape-loop layering, an effect Nayar describes as an “explosion” past the piece’s conventional limits.
+Nayar recalls the specific influence of Brian Eno’s electronic realization of Pachelbel’s “Canon in D,” where the former composer expands the metronomic droll of the original piece through time warps and tape-loop layering, an effect Nayar describes as an “explosion” past the piece’s conventional limits.
 “That’s how I think of mutating my guitar lines and sending it through these layers of recombination,” she says.
 “It’s like putting it through a prism; exploring a single idea through all these multiplying perspectives [and] seeing one thing in hundreds of its different facets and selves.”

 “Music for me has always been about rendering the extremities of my emotional life and experiences.”